Jane Claire Bradley - Live spoken word performance

 I write novels, short stories, essays and performance poetry, usually about some combination of queerness, class, mental health, magic, and identity.

-I am the author of a novel, Dear Neighbour (Sphere, 2023) and a chapbook, Truth or Dare (2021).
-I’m also a contributing author to The Modern Craft (Watkins, 2022), So Long As You Write: Women on Writing (Dear Damsels, 2022), and Test Signal (Dead Ink/Bloomsbury, 2021).
-I am a previous winner of the Northern Debut Award from New Writing North, and am currently working on a short story collection and a second novel.
+I am the author of a novel, Dear Neighbour (Sphere, 2023) and two chapbooks, Lost + Found (2024) and Truth or Dare (2021).
+I am the winner of two awards from New Writing North: the Northern Writers’ Award for Fiction (2024) and the Northern Debut Award (2019), and am currently working on my first full-length short story collection and a second novel.

 Keep reading for more details of where you can find my work…